 The microphone input is balanced but not floating, being a variant of an instrumentation amplifer using a "Transformer-Like-Amplifier" (T.L.A.) configuration with a toroidal Common Mode Rejection Low Pass Filter that excludes frequencies above 150 kHz.
 The T.L.A. is followed by an actual input transformer permitting a full +25 dBu input signal to be handled at unity gain without an input pad over the whole audio spectrum.
 This combines the advantages of both an "Electronically Balanced" and true transformer input.

 The fine subtleties of circuit design relating to sonic performance are gradually becoming more clearly understood.
-For example, research has shown conclusively that frequencies above 20 kHz affect the way in which humans perceive sound quality.
-But, long before scientific evidence emerged a substantial body of musicians and engineers knew that equipment with apparently the same technical measurements could sound very different.
+For example, research has shown conclusively that frequencies above 20kHz affect the way in which humans perceive sound quality.
+But long before scientific evidence emerged, a substantial body of musicians and engineers knew that equipment with apparently the same technical measurements could sound very different.

-Many control rooms make use of outboard gear that is not well protected from external signals.
-Poor grounding of such equipment can be a serious problem.
-“Electronically balanced” circuits much used in modern equipment, can give very good measurements on the test bench but they do not provide adequate rejection of the stray fields found in every working environment.
+Incredibly small amounts of musically dissonant odd harmonics can have a disastrous effect on the sound quality.
+Extraneous noise or interference that finds its way into a signal path seriously impairs performance of the whole chain.
+Since many control rooms make use of outboard gear that is not well protected from external signals, poor grounding of such equipment can be a serious problem.
+“Electronically balanced” circuits, much-used in modern equipment, can give very good measurements on the test bench but they do not provide adequate rejection of the stray fields found in every working environment.